How Do I Know If Someone Is On Tramadol?

 - Ultram ER

-It is a prescription-only pain medication that can be given as a tablet, extended-release tablet or a capsule, and it’s for use as an around-the-clock way to treat pain.
-Tramadol is effective because it increases levels of norepinephrine and serotonin in the brain, and some brand name drugs with Tramadol such as Ultracet, also have acetaminophen.
+Tramadolis a prescription-only pain medication that can be given as a tablet, extended-release tablet or capsule, and can be used as an around-the-clock way to treat pain.
+Tramadol is effective because it interacts with opioid receptors in the brain, suppressing neurological signals that create the sensation of pain.
+Some brand-name drugs with tramadol, such as Ultracet, also contain acetaminophen, which increases the effect of tramadol by simultaneously reducing other pain signals in the body.

-In fact, when tramadol was first approved by the FDA in 1995, it wasn’t a controlled substance.
-There has since been increasing evidence of the potential for abuse as well as withdrawal side effects when someone stops using the medication, and in 2014 it was classified by the Drug Enforcement Administration as a Schedule IV drug.
-This means that’ it’s federally controlled.
+When the U.S. Food and Drug Administration (FDA) first approved tramadol in 1995, it wasn’t a controlled substance.
+There has since been increasing evidence of the potential for abuse and withdrawal side effects when someone stops using the medication.
+In 2014 it was classified by the Drug Enforcement Administration as a Schedule IV drug.
+This means that it’s federally controlled.

 - Dizziness